 The purposes of The College are several: to provide the essentials of a liberal education to all undergraduates before they separate into their fields of specialization; to offer courses and majors leading to the degrees of Bachelor of Arts and Bachelor of Science; to encourage independent work and scholarly investigation; and to present courses preliminary to professional training in such fields as engineering, journalism, law and health.

-All new undergraduates are members of The College.
-Their work will be taken in those studies which, in the opinion of the faculty, provide the fundamentals of a liberal arts education.
+Students at Washington and Lee take their work in those studies which, in the opinion of the faculty, provide the fundamentals of a liberal arts education.
 The prescriptions of this first year make possible an intelligent freedom in later years of study and a wise choice of a major field.
-All first-years will consult with their faculty advisers in the selection of their courses for their sophomore year.
+All first-years will consult with their initial faculty advisers in the selection of their courses for their first and second year.

-The Departments of Art and Art History; Biology; Chemistry and Biochemistry; Classics; Computer Science; East Asian Languages and Literatures; English; Geology; German, Russian, and Arabic; History; Journalism and Mass Communications; Mathematics; Music; Philosophy; Physical Education, Athletics, and Recreation; Physics and Engineering; Psychology; Religion; Romance Languages; Sociology and Anthropology; and Theater, Dance, and Film Studies comprise The College.
-The Teacher Education program is also included in The College.
+The Departments of Art and Art History; Biology; Chemistry and Biochemistry; Classics; Cognitive and Behavioral Science; Computer Science; East Asian Languages and Literatures; English; Geology; German, Russian, and Arabic; History; Journalism and Mass Communications; Mathematics; Music; Philosophy; Physical Education and Athletics; Physics and Engineering; Religion; Romance Languages; Sociology and Anthropology; and Theater, Dance, and Film Studies comprise The College.
+The Education Studies program is also included in The College.

 Bachelor of Arts Degree